maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

 ---
-title: Easy deployment for personal apps
+title: Ship Personal Apps in Minutes with Tailscale (No Public Hosting or Auth required)
 posted_on: 2025-08-20
 last_update: 2025-08-20
 draft: false
 abstract: >
-    Building personal apps is easier than ever, but sharing them safely is still fiddly.
-This post shows how to use Tailscale to securely reach a local app from your phone or a small circle of people without public hosting, auth flows, or firewall wrangling.
-I illustrate a use case by running a service on my laptop that generates a fresh motivational quote every 30 minutes, and access it from anywhere.
+    Building personal apps is easy; reaching them securely from your phone isn’t.
+This post shows how to use Tailscale to expose a local FastAPI app to your devices and away from the broader Internet.
+No public hosting, auth plumbing, or firewall wrangling necessary.
+As a demo, we build a tiny service that serves a fresh AI-generated motivational quote every 30 minutes, which we will be able to use without fear of abuse from bad actors.
 ---

 In the age of AI, building applications for your own personal use has become easier than ever.
 For example, I could open [Claude Code](https://www.anthropic.com/claude-code) or [OpenCode](https://opencode.ai/) and whip up a (mostly) working prototype for a simple app in less than an hour.
 But how do we go from simple proof of concept to something that can actually be useful for ourselves?
 In most cases, making this leap involves first **securing the app**, and **deploying it** so it can be accessed from anywhere (e.g. our phone), but not by anyone!

-If the diagram below represents how our app is accessed, the security would be handled at the `Auth` step, and we would have to find a way to take the `Server` and deploy it to a cloud of our choice (or our own infrastructure but let's not go down this rabbit hole).
+If the diagram below represents how an application is accessed by its users (in an oversimplified kind of way), the security of the application would be handled at the `Auth` step.
+In addition, we would have to find a way to take the `Server` and deploy it to a cloud of our choice (or our own infrastructure but let's not go down this rabbit hole).

 ```mermaid
 flowchart LR